 Pros and Cons of Placing a Desk Against the Window

 Putting a home office makeover before a window is a cost-effective and realistic option.
 The most significant benefit of owning such a workstation is the highest lighting and the brightest available area.
 Studying or typing will be quite convenient as a result.
 Natural sunlight nourishes the human body with B-Vitamins and is beneficial to eyesight while conserving energy.

+When setting up a home office, one important decision is where to place your desk.
+If you have the option, you may wonder whether it is best to position your desk in front of a window.
 With a desk-facing window, you won't even be required to switch on the energy mostly in the evenings, which indicates that you can save money on your bills because you will use much fewer light sources even during cloudy weather than if you remained inside all day.
 This space will be great for establishing a workspace for 2 people if the window wall is broad enough.
 Two workstations in other corners of the room would be too crowded.

 The capacity to ventilate the space is another benefit when you put the desk in front of window.
 Pulling in some clean air can relieve the work stress.
 When it comes to downsides, one must consider that perhaps the window is many times cooler than the interior wall in which it has been installed.
 Warmer air rises when cold air descends, making the entire area of contact, the window ledge, the lower wall, and the floor, chilly.
 That could be unpleasant in the winter.